ONSdigital/ons-crow/version1_tkinter/README.md

 - Python 3.9 or higher
 - `tkinter` (included with standard Python installations)
 - Additional dependencies listed in `requirements.txt`
+- The data to be matched in CSV format.
+Help with preparing the pairwise CSV can be found in
+  [the pairwise instructions][Instructions_Clerical_Coordinators_pairwise].
+Help with preparing the clusters CSV can be found in
+  [the cluster instructions][Cluster_Version_Instructions].
 - **Optional**: An [IDE][ide] (e.g. Spyder, Visual Studio (VS) Code, PyCharm etc.)
-- The data to be matched in csv format.
-Help with preparing the pairwise csv can be found in part 7 of: version1_tkinter/docs/Instructions_Clerical_Coordinators_pairwise.
-Help with preparing the clusters csv can be found in: version1_tkinter/docs/Cluster_Version_Instructions

 > [!NOTE]
 >